Replication with GraphQL

 });

-// only return documents newer then the input document
+// only return documents newer than the input document

 const filterForMinUpdatedAtAndId = sortedDocuments.filter(doc => {